MeerzaA/DSCI551_Project/README.md

 <h2 align="center">Run Commands</h2>

-<h2 align="center">Run Instructions</h2>

-e believe the project requirements are to build a web application that users can visit to interact with a data source.
+believe the project requirements are to build a web application that users can visit to interact with a data source.
 The web app should ideally have a distributed database, with a minimum of two tables, and two UI interfaces.
 The first one should be front-end heavy and be designed to display our dataset in a meaningful way so that users can interact with it, the other UI should be reserved for data manipulation by a data manager; this one can be a CLI.
 It is also important to note that the data manag

 <h2 align="center">Team Members & Background</h2>